-Coventry Citizens Advice has completed a corporate risk management exercise which cannot entirely eliminate all risks but should provide reasonable assurance that problems are identified on a timely basis.
+Coventry Citizens Advice has completed a corporate risk management exercise which cannot eliminate all risks but should provide reasonable assurance that problems are identified on a timely basis.
 Major risks to which the charity is exposed have been reviewed and systems put in place to mitigate those risks.
 The board will continue to review the corporate risk register and ensure that action plans are in place to mitigate its key risks.
 Included in external risks is that of the loss of funding.
 The effects of this have been minimised by funds being secured from a variety of sources.
 The charity continues to seek to further diversify its funding sources.
-Internal risks are minimised by the implementation of procedures for authorisation of all transactions and projects and to ensure consistent quality of delivery for all operational aspects of the charity.
+Internal risks are minimised by the implementation of procedures for authorisation of all transactions and projects and to ensure consistent quality of delivery for all operational aspects of the charitable company.
+These procedures are periodically reviewed to ensure that they still meet the needs of the charity.
 Citizens Advice also carry out an annual liaison visit where risks are identified and assessed.